 Learning from recent disasters

 Microgrids are a solution to many of the issues identified in the disaster review.
 By relying on a variety of generators, a microgrid system avoids many of the single-point-of failure issues of the traditional electricity grid.
 Key suggestions encourage the operation of microgrids and the implementation of Standards to assist disaster relief planning.
 Business continuity planning, electricity continuity planning and electricity continuity systems are also examined as solutions for disaster preparedness and recovery.

 The development of this White Paper was led by the IEC MSB project team on microgrid disaster preparedness and recovery in cooperation with project partner CSIRO (the Commonwealth Scientific and Industrial Research Organisation) of Australia and AIST (the Japanese National Institute of Advanced Industrial Science and Technology).

 The IEC MSB

-The IEC Market Strategy Board brings together the CTOs of leading international organizations,.
-The MSB sets strategies to maximize input from industry and identifies priorities for the technical and conformity assessment work of the IEC, helping to improve the Commission's response to the needs of innovative and fast-moving markets.
+The IEC Market Strategy Board brings together the CTOs of leading international organizations, with a chairman and (ex officio) the IEC Officers.
+Reporting to the IEC CB (Council Board), the MSB sets strategies to maximize input from primary markets and establishes priorities for the technical and conformity assessment work of the IEC, improving the Commission's response to the needs of innovative and fast-moving markets.